Softball playoffs: Region quarterfinal schedules and information for Guyer, Argyle and Aubrey

 Game 1 between Guyer and Prosper is set for 7:30 p.m.
 Wednesday at Guyer.
 First pitch for Game 2 will be at 7:30 p.m.
 Thursday at Prosper.

-Game 3, if necessary, would be at 7:30 p.m. on Friday back at Prosper.
+Game 3, if necessary, would be at 7:30 p.m.
+Friday back at Prosper.

 Aubrey knocked off Godley 14-3 in a one-game Class 4A Region II area series last week, and the Lady Chaparrals will play in another one-game set this week against District 9-4A foe Melissa.